e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-17.md

 - *Nested function*: a function contained within another function.
   - ROUND(): returns a floating point value X rounded to Y digits.
   - The WHERE clause does not work with aggregate data.
+  - HAVING clause always come after the Group by clause.

 Sept.
 16, 2021:
 - Currently, starting on Chapter 7 of the book!